Yukigeshiki/investec-coding-assignments-go/README.md

 1. Find the highest common factor for a given array of integers.

-2. Given the attached addresses.json file which contains an array of address, do the following:
+2. Given the attached addresses.json file which contains an array of addresses, do the following:

     a.
 Write a function to return a pretty print version of an address in the format: Type: Line details - city - province/state - postal code – country.